jon-wade/incite-news/readme.md

 ##Technical

-The app is built entirely in jQuery and makes use of AJAX calls to The Guardians Open Plarform API to return the data.
+The app is built entirely in jQuery and makes use of AJAX calls to The Guardians Open Platform API to return the data.
 All data is held in memory during the user's session.
 It has been built to be fully responsive across mobile, tablet and desktop screen resolutions.

 ##Development Roadmap